sranka/jdbcimage/README.md

 1. Streams of data are used for both export and import to have the lowest memory footprint, typically 256M of heap memory is good enough.
-BLOB, CLOBs and lengthy columns still might require more heap memory depending on data and JDBC driver in use, so you also might have to increase java heap memory and/or lower batch size used during data import, there are parameters in the scripts to do so.
+BLOB, CLOBs and lengthy columns still might require more heap memory depending on data and JDBC driver in use, so you also might have to increase java heap memory and/or lower batch size used during data import.
+There are parameters in the scripts to do so.
 1. The result files are binary encoded using Kryo and zipped to be small on file system.
-1. The scripts accept several properties as arguments supplied as -property=value
+1. The scripts accept several properties as arguments supplied as -property=value pairs
    * -url=jdbc:mariadb://localhost:3306/qa - JDBC connection string
    * -user=user
    * -password=password
    * -ignored_tables=a,b,c - used to ignore specific tables during import and export
    * -tool_concurrency=7 - can be used to limit execution threads
-   * -tool_builddir=/tmp/a - build directory used during import export to save/serve table files
+   * -tool_builddir=/tmp/a - build directory used during import/export to save/serve table files
    * -batch.size=100 - how many rows to wrap into a batch during table import

 ## Initializing the database after import
 Once the data is imported, it might be necessary to execute additional SQL commands, this is realized using *-Dlisteners=* property/argument of the import tool.
   * -listeners=Dummy
-     * only prints out what a listener reacts upon during import
+     * only prints out how a listener reacts during import
      * more listeners can be specified as a comma separated list, such as  -listeners=Dummy,Dummy
   * -listeners=OracleRestartGlobalSequence -OracleRestartGlobalSequence.sequenceName=pricefxseq
      * this helps to restart database sequence that is used in Oracle to set up identity values in a *id* column in all tables
      * the sequence name is set using -OracleRestartGlobalSequence.sequenceName property
-     * after all the data are imported, the sequence is dropped and created with the value that is one more than a max value of all imported id values, see [the code](src/main/java/pz/tool/jdbcimage/main/listener/OracleRestartGlobalSequenceListener.java) for more details.
+     * after all the data is imported, the sequence is dropped and created with the value that is one more than a max value of all imported id values, see [the code](src/main/java/pz/tool/jdbcimage/main/listener/OracleRestartGlobalSequenceListener.java) for more details.
   * more can be added using a custom implementation

 ## Missing pieces